-The following guest post is courtesy of Anya Aratovskaya, VP of Institutional Sales at Advanced Markets.
+The following article was written by Anya Aratovskaya, VP of Institutional Sales at Advanced Markets.

 MAM is an acronym for Multi Account Manager, a plugin originally designed for the Meta Trader 4 Platform to allow the proportional (or any set) profit and loss distribution from Fund Manager (or Master) to Investors (or Sub Accounts).